-Independent publishing house Zioxla published Strange Plants, a series of two books available separately and in a Collector’s Edition.
 The skillfully edited books by Zio Baritaux grew from the desire to ‘inspire others, and challenge the way people look at both plants and art.’
 The books feature the work of several artists—from oozing paintings of rotting cacti to eerie, mesmeric photos of the leafy kudzu vine—and discusses the role plants play in the artists’ personal lives.
 “The artists were challenged to think about their work in new ways and ruminate on their unique experiences with plants,” Baritaux says.
 Strange Plants brings together photography, illustration, collage – all kinds of media that flourish in their own way.

-Strange Plants was designed by Folch Studio, an award-winning design house in Barcelona, also responsible for Apartamento Magazine.
+The Strange Plants books are designed by Folch Studio, an award-winning design house in Barcelona, also responsible for Apartamento Magazine.
 Folch was engaged in all aspects of the design and production of Strange Plants, and created delicate and tactile covers inspired by the interactive nature of pressing flowers inside a book.